Types of Insurance Entities

 Captive insurers are licensed to write insurance business which consists principally of risks of its related corporations.Licensing:

 Foreign insurers are approved under the law of another country or territory to carry on insurance business in that country or territory.
-These insurers carry on business in Singapore under a foreign insurer scheme established under Part IIA of the Insurance Act.
-Currently there are two foreign insurer schemes in Singapore: The Lloyd's Scheme and the Lloyd’s Asia Scheme.
+These insurers carry on business in Singapore under a foreign insurer scheme established under Part 2A of the Insurance Act.
+Currently there is one foreign insurer scheme in Singapore: The Lloyd’s Asia Scheme.

 Lloyd's Asia Scheme